mwarner3000/boardAF/README.md

 └── README.md
 ```

+## v1.0.0 Limitations

+boardAF v1.0.0 intentionally focuses on proving the core architecture.

+Current limitations include:

+* SimpleISA uses 16-bit direct address/operand fields.
+* SimpleISA provides only a small instruction set.
+* There is no stack or `CALL`/`RET` instruction support.
+* There is no indirect memory addressing.
+* Comparison and conditional branching are currently limited.
+* CPU interrupts do not nest.
+* Only the interrupt return address is automatically preserved.
+* The current CPU architecture uses 32-bit registers and machine words.
+* RAM is word-addressed rather than byte-addressed.
+* UART, SPI, I²C, PWM, and similar peripherals are not implemented.
+* CAN-related components exist in the source tree, but CAN/multi-controller integration is not part of the supported v1 board workflow.
+* Assemblers, compilers, linkers, debuggers, and executable file formats are not provided.
+* boardAF does not attempt exact emulation of AVR, STM32, PIC, or other commercial MCU families.
+* Detailed electrical and physical-world simulation is outside boardAF's scope.

+These limitations are deliberate boundaries for the first release rather than requirements for the core proof of concept.

 ## Future Direction

-Likely future development includes:
+Possible future development includes:

-- Refinement of the external integration API as additional hardware interfaces are added
-- More configurable peripheral construction
-- Additional timers and peripherals
+* Additional CPU instructions and addressing modes
-- Analog input / ADC support
-- PWM and other pin functions
-- More advanced interrupt behavior where needed
-- CAN or similar controller-to-controller communication
-- Additional CPU architectures or instruction sets
+* Additional CPU architectures or instruction sets
-- External assembler/compiler tooling
+* More advanced interrupt behavior
+* PWM and additional pin functions
+* UART, SPI, I²C, and other peripherals
+* CAN and multi-controller communication
-- More flexible board profiles and peripheral layouts
+* More flexible board profiles and peripheral layouts
+* External assembler/compiler tooling
+* Debugging and firmware-development tools
-- DMA and multiple bus masters where required
+* DMA and multiple bus masters where justified
+* Refinement of the external integration API as additional hardware interfaces are added
+* Further architectural cleanup and optimization based on real boardAF use cases

-These items describe project direction and should not be assumed to be implemented unless documented otherwise.
+These items describe possible project direction and should not be assumed to be implemented unless documented otherwise.

 ## Scope

 boardAF focuses on the simulated embedded controller.

 Detailed physical-world simulation, vehicle dynamics, robotics physics, circuit simulation, sensor physics, and similar environment-specific behavior are outside the core scope of the project.

-Those systems can instead interact with boardAF through its external interfaces.
+Those systems can instead interact with boardAF through its external interfaces, allowing the simulated controller to treat its environment as the real world while boardAF remains focused on the microcontroller itself.